-When comparing two notes, the ear most easily picks up "beats."
-These are easiest to hear for approximate unisons, relatively easily for octaves, and after that, for fifths.
+When comparing two notes, the ear most will pick up "beats."
+Beats are easiest to hear for approximate unisons, relatively easily for octaves, and after that, for fifths.
 For pure tones (sine waves, which have no overtones) the comparison for all but the unison can be difficult.
-For sounds with significant overtone content, such as from the violin or oboe, the comparisons are quite easy, even for most non-musicians.
+For sounds with significant overtone content, such as from the violin or oboe, the comparisons can be quite easy, even for most non-musicians.

 For any tone which is constant in time there will be an underlying

 "fundamental frequency" (the reciprocal of the repeat time) and overtones

 which will be harmonic -- that is integer multiples of the fundamental